gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * Use a strip of firm material to absorb the force of shank against the bar.
 For example, weatherstripping works ok.
 * Position the hammer stop bar horizontally as close to each hammer as possible.
 * Adjust the hammer stop bar vertically until it is approximately 1/16" above the shank drop point.
 So, when pressing a piano key, move the key down slowly and adjust the bar so the hammer shank does not quite hit the stop bar.
 Try to get an even distance for all 88 hammer shanks.
-* See video on my YouTube channel at approximately the 1:30 time: [https://www.youtube.com/watch?v=ANJI4KAolEw](https://www.youtube.com/watch?v=ANJI4KAolEw)
+* See video on my YouTube channel at approximately the 1:30 time: https://www.youtube.com/watch?v=ANJI4KAolEw
+* This one (also listed above) at the 0:50 time for shank stop bar: https://www.youtube.com/watch?v=xohaQG593e4.

 ### (5.D) Install a bar for the HPS sensors

+* See video on my YouTube channel (also listed above) at approximately the 1:00 time for sensor bar: https://www.youtube.com/watch?v=xohaQG593e4.
 * Drill 88 holes in the sensor rail.
 Each hole is located vertically above a hammer shank.
 * Horizontally, the hole is such that the CNY-70 on the HPS is close to the place where the shank rotates on the pin adjacent to the drop screw.
 The shank may get wider at this location.
 * Install all 88 HPS sensors.
-* Adjust the sensor rail up and down until the hammer shank is approximately 1 millimeter away from the sensor when at closest.
-If the distance is smaller than 1 millimeter, the CNY-70 response loses sensitivity.
+* Adjust the sensor rail up and down until the hammer shank is approximately the thickness of a few sheets of printer paper from the sensor when at closest.
+If the distance is smaller than this, the CNY-70 response loses sensitivity.
 * Good note-to-note consistency depends on the consistency of shank-to-sensor distances for each sensor.
 It is a good idea to spend extra time making these distances as consistent as possible.
 One approach is using thin paper shims when connecting the sensors to the sensor rail.
 * If the shank wood is not very reflective, place white stickers on each shank under the CNY-70 location.